zhuangxm/clj-rpc/README.md

 # clj-rpc
 ## What's new
+* version 0.3.1-SNAPSHOT
-* version 0.3.1-SNAPSHOT (add ability to define custom options of commands, log error log and enable to log function invoke)
+  * define custom options of command.
+  * log error log when execute a command.
+  * add a command option :log to log function request and result and client ip.
+  * log warn when a execution time of a function is too log.
+  * using [easyconf](https://github.com/sukuizhang/easyconf) to config cost parameter :warning-cost-ms (default 100ms)
 * version 0.3.0 Release. (add http-only and secure into default cookie attrs to improve security.
 * version 0.2.9 Release. (require clojure 1.4.0)
 fixed that can not get the real ip address of client when using nginx proxy.